emutos/manual/usermanual/docs/index.md

 ## Introduction ##

 EmuTOS is a single-user single-tasking operating system for 32-bit Atari computers, clones and emulators.
 It can be used as a replacement for the TOS images typically needed by emulators and can also run on some real hardware, including the Atari ST(e), TT, and Falcon, and the FireBee.
 It can even run on non-Atari hardware such as Amiga and ColdFire Evaluation Boards.
-All the source code is open and free, licensed under the GNU General Public License (GPL).

 ## License ##

+All the source code is open and free, licensed under the GNU General Public License (GPL), Version 2, June 1991.
+The text of the license is in the [distribution](#docFiles).

-Erm, what is our license here?
+> Erm, what is our license for this document?
 Gnu FDL?
 Creative Commons License?

 ## Audience ##